MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/agent-extension-files.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-This article lists files and registry keys installed or set when you enable servers or SQL Server instances for Azure Arc.
+This article lists the files and the registry keys created by the installation of Connected machine agent and Azure extension for SQL server.

 ## Windows server files